 - PTSD-like symptoms, including flashbacks, dissociative states, and violent outbursts against the abuser

 - health issues caused by stress, such as high blood pressure and associated cardiac problems

 - health issues from the physical abuse, such as damaged joints or arthritis

 - increased risk of developing diabetes, asthma, depression, and immune dysfunction due to long-term stress

 Anxiety and depression can result from battered woman syndrome.
-The therapist will use a combination of anti-anxiety medications, antidepressant medications, and talk therapy to help the woman regain control of her life.
+Treatment plans for these conditions may include a combination of anti-anxiety medications, antidepressant medications, and talk therapy to help the person regain control of their life.

-In some cases, the therapist may recommend interpersonal therapy, where they help the woman establish stronger relationships with her support system.
+In some cases, the therapist may recommend interpersonal therapy, where they help the person establish stronger relationships with their support system.
 These supportive relationships may have been damaged due to isolation caused by the abuse.

 How to help others